-Students completing twelve semesters credits in study at Wayne State University are eligible for appointment to the Dean's and Honors List each semester.
-The semester grade point average at Wayne State must be 3.75 or above in order to qualify for the Dean's List, or a 4.0 g.p.a. for students registers for six to eleven credits.
-The Honors List requires a minimum grade point average of 3.50.
-Lists of students on the Dean's List and Honors List will be posted in the College of Nursing.
+Students completing twelve semesters credits in study at Wayne State University are eligible for appointment to the Dean's List each semester.
+The semester grade point average at Wayne State must be 3.75 or above in order to qualify for the Dean's List, or a 4.0 g.p.a. for students registered for six to 11 credits.
+Lists of students on the Dean's List will be posted in the College of Nursing.
 Students who receive marks of "I" or "WF" and grades of "N" or "U" are not eligible.